Farfetch/rules-framework/CONTRIBUTING.md

 # Contribution guidelines for Rules Framework

-Contribution to Rules.Framework is deeply appreciated as we evolve this project to serve the purpose of providing a easy to use, configurable and extensible rules framework for everyone, but some ground guidelines must be ensured to everyone aligned and allow the usage of some automation on top of this repository.
+Contribution to Rules.Framework is deeply appreciated as we evolve this project to serve the purpose of providing a easy to use, configurable and extensible rules framework for everyone, but some ground guidelines must be ensured to have everyone aligned and allow the usage of some automation on top of this repository.

 ## Found a bug, what to do?

 First of all, search [existent issues](https://github.com/luispfgarces/rules-framework/issues?q=is%3Aissue+is%3Aopen+label%3Abug+) for any open issue with the bug you found, it might have been already reported.
-If you find a matching issue to yout bug you can subscribe notifications for it and/or complement with additional information in the comments section.
+If you find a matching issue to your bug, you can subscribe notifications for it and/or complement with additional information in the comments section.

 If you don't see a matching issue, please go ahead and create a new one.
 Make sure you include the following information on issue description: